Clip path

 Pros

-• Compliance: A Sri Lanka EOR ensures labor laws throughout and compliance with minimal risks.
+• Compliance: A Sri Lankan EOR ensures compliance with labor laws throughout, with minimal risks.

 • Time and cost savings: Setting up a local entity can be time-consuming and costly.
 An Employer of record in Sri Lanka takes care of these for you so you can save time and resources.